A 15 min tutorial for Adaptive Sparse Grid (ASG)

 Remark:

-1. Readers with computer science background may recognize that the grid structure is in fact a 2m tree.
-The algorithm above is in fact a branch pruning.
+1. Readers with a computer science background may recognize that the grid structure essentially forms a 2m-ary tree, and the algorithm described above effectively performs branch pruning.

-2. Dropping a non-leaf node breaks the tree's connectivity and every other node's depth, which makes the data structure to be unpredictable.
+2. Dropping a non-leaf node disrupts the tree’s connectivity and alters the depth of every other node, making the data structure unpredictable.

-3. For small m, linked list can provide the maximum flexibility.
-However, this becomes very inefficient as m increases.
-For medium m, a hash table is recommended (Griebel, 1998) thanks to the strict nodes hierarchization.
-For large m, hash table does not work well due to higher probability of hash collision.
-In this case, a database can effectively manage the grid.
+3. For small values of m, a linked list provides maximum flexibility.
+However, this becomes inefficient as m increases.
+For medium values of m, a hash table is recommended (Griebel, 1998), benefiting from strict node hierarchization.
+For large m, hash tables perform poorly due to an increased probability of hash collisions, and in this case, a database can efficiently manage the grid.

-4. In most scenario of economic models (m ranges from 1 to 20), a hash table works well.
+4. In most scenarios involving economic models (where m ranges from 1 to 20), a hash table performs effectively.

 5. Example